 Mark Alan Hughes

-He was chief policy adviser to Mayor Michael A. Nutter and the founding director of sustainability for the City of Philadelphia, where he led the creation of the Greenworks Plan.
+He was chief policy adviser to Mayor Michael A. Nutter and the founding director of sustainability for the City of Philadelphia, where he led the creation of the Greenworks Plan in 2009.
 He has designed and fielded national policy research projects in a variety of areas including the Bridges to Work program in transportation, the Transitional Work Corporation in job training and placement, the Campaign for Working Families in EITC participation, and the Energy Efficient Buildings Hub in regional economic development.
 This work has been funded by H.U.D., H.H.S., D.O.E., Ford, Rockefeller, Pew, Casey, WmPenn, and others.

-Hughes earned a Ph.D. in regional science from the University of Pennsylvania, and a B.A. from Swarthmore College.
+Hughes earned a Ph.D. in regional science from the University of Pennsylvania in 1986, and a B.A. in religion and art history from Swarthmore College in 1981.

 Pachon earned her master of science in local economic development from the London School of Economics, England and her B.S. degree from Pontificia Universidad Javeriana, in Bogota, Colombia.

 Lindsey Samahon directs the voice of the Kleinman Center across all platforms.
 She develops new content, prepares research for publication, serves as the center's press contact, and ultimately strives to grow the center's audience.
 Samahon is a journalist and digital content producer with more than 20 years of experience telling stories online, in print, and on TV.
 She is the former managing editor of PBS.org and former director of PBS Parents.
 She also worked at U.S. News & World Report, where she helped launch the first university rankings online.
 Prior to joining the Penn community, Samahon ran her own digital media consulting company, working with large media outlets (like Comcast/NBCUniversal), nonprofits, and small businesses.